Go to navigation

 difficulties through into their adult lives.

-Medway Council has a duty under the Children's Act 1989
+Medway Council has a duty under the Children Act

-to investigate all situations where there is reasonable cause to
+1989 to investigate all situations where there is

-procedures and that by providing help and support the child can be
+use of formal procedures and that by providing help and support the

 Social workers will work with other professionals carrying out